wylited/wylinotes/notes/English Lang/Similes and Metaphors.md

 ### They can be misinterpreted or pull the reader out of their suspension of disbelief if done poorly.

-- If you do a bad comparision it will stump the reader and pull them out of their imagination and confuse them, this makes your work less interesting.
+- If you do a bad comparison it will stump the reader and pull them out of their imagination and confuse them, this makes your work less interesting.

 ---

-## Writing a similie or metaphor.
+## Writing a simile or metaphor.

 - ### A looming gray figure cut through the clouds and with a snow cap holding it

-- ### A stamepede of childrens legs flurried like a group of bulls in a race.
+- ### A stampede of children's legs flurried like a group of bulls in a race.

 - ### Ash covered the sky like a blanket falling overhead blocking out the light.